 I wrote recently about insurance, and how it is frequently unhelpful, and in effect, another way of squeezing money from the general population to rich investors.
 Car insurance is arbitrarily high, largely because it is (rightly) mandatory.
 Health insurance is extremely expensive, but also a necessity for many, as out national health service is, deliberately, a shambles.
 Small businesses find the spiraling insurance costs crippling.
 And much of this due to litigious claims.
 Some claims are genuine of course, but today I’m writing about the frivolous ones.

-I had been planning on writing about this for some time, and the case last week of the woman who was awarded €550,000 after a High Court ruling on an ‘accident’ she had had when she was 13.
+I had been planning on writing about this for some time, and was spurred on after reading about the case last week of the woman who was awarded €550,000 after a High Court ruling on an ‘accident’ she had had when she was 13.
 In summary, she did something idiotic and dangerous, which resulted in a brain injury.
 Do I have any sympathy?
 No. But don’t get me wrong, I have done plenty of stupid shit in my life, sometimes resulting in minor injury.
 Some of the stuff I did could have resulted in major injury, or worse.
 Actually, I probably had more sense when I was 13 than I did for a lot of my 20s.
 So, can I empathise?
 Yes.
 But if I had fallen on my head doing something reckless, would I expect somebody to give me half a million for it?
 No. And there is the difference.

 Ireland is a nation of avarice.
 So many people look for opportunities to take advantage of others.
 Our housing and rental markets are perfect examples of that.
 We have also become a society in which many are quick to look to sue for minor issues, because they know that there is a good chance that they will receive a disproportionately high sum, either in an out-of-court settlement, or as a result of a judge’s ruling.
 You may have also heard of the case last year, where a woman sought and was awarded €40,000 for having to receive 7 stitches in her knee.
 Happily, this case was overturned, but many such cases are successful.
 People have a minor accident, often completely their own fault, and see euro signs.
 Greedy fucks.